bondagit/aes67-linux-daemon/daemon/README.md

 > JSON boolean specifying whether the grand master reference clock ID specified in the SDP file of the source must be compared with the master reference clock to which the current PTP slave clock is syncronized.

 > **map**
 > JSON array of integers specifying the mapping between the RTP sink and the ALSA capture device channels used during recording.
-The length of this map determines number of channels of the sink.
+The length of this map determines the number of channels of the sink.

 ### JSON RTP sink status<a name="rtp-sink-status"></a> ###